-- -soundShout filename

 - -soundSShout filename

+- -soundCShout filename

 - -soundChannel filename

+- -soundChannel1 filename

 - -soundKibitz filename

 - -soundTell filename

 - -soundChallenge filename

 - -soundRequest filename

 - -soundSeek filename

 These sounds are triggered in the same way as the colorization events described above.
 They all default to "", no sound.
 They are played only if the colorizeMessages is on.
+CShout is synonymous with SShout.